Amy's Kitchen plans to add 800 jobs in Santa Rosa

-The family made headlines last month when they announced plans to build their first Amy's Kitchen fast-food restaurant in Rohnert Park.
+The family made headlines last month when it announced plans to build its first Amy's Kitchen fast-food restaurant in Rohnert Park.
 The site is located near the casino resort under construction by the Federated Indians of Graton Rancheria.

 While announcing the proposed expansion in Santa Rosa, Berliner confirmed Amy's Kitchen has dropped plans announced in 2011 to build a $63 million plant in Greenville, S.C.
 An official last month told the Associated Press that the company had shelved its plans for the South Carolina plant.

 Amy's Kitchen decided to scuttle the plant in part because it lacked a supply system in South Carolina of farmers producing the right selection of organic or natural crops, Berliner said.
 The company will try to sell the land there.

 While it did not proceed with the South Carolina expansion, the company has continued to grow rapidly.
 Every year, the company needs roughly 50,000 square feet of additional production space, Berliner said.

 In the past two years, Amy's Kitchen has invested about $19 million in improvements and new warehouse space at the Oregon facility.